datacamp-content/courses-introduction-to-shell/chapter4.md

 the shell uses the name you have typed rather than the value of that variable.

-Another common mistake is to mis-type the variable's name.
+A more common mistake for experienced users is to mis-type the variable's name.
 For example,
 if you define `datasets` like this: